skoona/SknLD2410/README.md

 # SknLD2410
 ESP32 Program that explores the LD2410 mmWave Human Detection Sensor

-This module is currently under evaluation and the include program exposes all of the data points for that purpose.
+This module is currently under evaluation and the included program exposes all of the data points for that purpose.
 I.E more to come!

 ![](ld2410andbreakout.jpg)